spencerhcheng/holberton-system_engineering-devops/w1/d2/lecture_notes.md

 * `[conditional]` - If it evaluates to true, we do another loop.
 If false, we don't.

-With these new constructs in our toolbelt, fix the problems with our `print10` function.
+With these new constructs in our toolbelt, we can fix the problems with our earlier `print10` function.

 ```
 function printN(n){